Shaomei/shaomei.github.io/content/pages/publications.md

 ### AI, HCI, Accessibility

 - "The World is Designed for Fluent People": Benefits and Challenges of Videoconferencing Technologies for People Who Stutter.
 Shaomei Wu.
-Under Review.
-2022. [[preprint]({static}/pdfs/pws_VC_preprint.pdf)]
+In Proceedings of the ACM CHI Conference on Human Factors in Computing Systems (CHI 2023). [[preprint]({static}/pdfs/Stuttering_VC_preprint.pdf)]

 - Mapping Language Literacy At Scale: A Case Study on Facebook.
 Yu-Ru Lin, Shaomei Wu, and Winter Mason.
 Under Review.
 2022.